-I like to say I unofficially participated in NaNoWriMo years ago one summer before NaNoWriMo existed when I was house-sitting in New Mexico.
-I challenged myself to write 1,500 words each day for the summer to develop a novel, but I didn’t quite hit my word count.
-I lacked pep talks, guilt monkeys, wombats, and write-ins.
+I like to say I unofficially participated in NaNoWriMo years ago one summer before NaNoWriMo existed.
+I was house-sitting in New Mexico, and I challenged myself to write 1,500 words each day for the summer to develop a novel, but I didn’t quite hit my word count.
+I lacked pep talks, write-ins, and a community of accountability and encouragement.

 I officially participated in 2010, however, when the inspirational zealot and whirling dervish of novel writing Chris Baty cajoled me into participating.

 It was really wonderful.
-I’d become a victim of my writing routine, which had plowed deep ruts into my creativity.
-I “wrote with abandon” for a month and developed a novel I’d been thinking about for years and took it in many directions, which I’ll call daring, that I wouldn’t have risked otherwise.
+I’d become a victim of my “precious pondering,” which had plowed deep ruts into my creativity.
+I “wrote with abandon” for a month and developed a novel I’d been thinking about for years and took it in many directions that I wouldn’t have risked otherwise.

 And then I joined the board of National Novel Writing Month because I thought it was the most powerful creative nonprofit on the planet.
-And then Chris Baty stepped down from being executive director and gave me a couple of nudges, and I thought, why not, what more could I do with my life than to help spread the glories of creativity.
+And then Chris Baty stepped down from being executive director and told me I should apply for the job.
+I resisted at first, but he gave me a couple of nudges, and I thought, why not, what more could I do with my life than to help spread the glories of creativity.

-And here I am, in the largest writing event in the world. practically blinded by the creative sparks around me.
+I spent 12 years as Executive Director of the largest writing event in the world, practically blinded by the creative sparks around me.